Tunisia President Names Najla Bouden As Countrys First Female PM - UrduPoint

 While some Tunisians have supported his decisions against a reviled political class, he has faced repeated calls to name a government.

+On Wednesday, German Chancellor Angela Merkel spoke to Saied, where she stressed that "a return to parliamentary democracy in dialogue with all political actors is essential", her office said in a statement.

-Last week he extended the suspension of parliament and moved to rule by decree, suspending parts of the country's post-revolution constitution.
+Last week, Saied extended the suspension of parliament and moved to rule by decree, suspending parts of the country's post-revolution constitution.

-Saied's office on Wednesday published a video of him meeting Bouden in his office and charging her with presenting a cabinet "in the coming hours or days".
+Saied's office on Wednesday published a video of him meeting Bouden, and charging her with presenting a cabinet "in the coming hours or days".

 Saied, who was the only person to speak in the video, said Bouden's main mission would be to "put an end to the corruption and chaos that have spread throughout many state institutions".

-Political scientist Slaheddine Jourchi welcomed the nomination of a female premier but warned that Tunisia faces daunting economic and political challenges.
+- 'Minimum of experience' - Political scientist Slaheddine Jourchi welcomed the nomination of a female premier, but warned that Tunisia faces daunting economic and political challenges.

 "When we look at the CV of this lady, who is a geologist without other specialisations or experience in sensitive roles, I don't know how well she will be able to tackle these enormous, complex issues," he told AFP.

-Saied "has avoided nominating a politician or anyone with a minimum of political experience.
-He doesn't want a rival or anyone with political opinions who could enter discussions with him over the important decisions to come," he added.
+Jourchi said that by appointing Bouden, Saied "has avoided nominating a politician or anyone with a minimum of political experience.
+He doesn't want a rival or anyone with political opinions, who could enter discussions with him over the important decisions to come."
+Some women in Tunis welcome Bouden's appointment, but media student Yasmine Benhassen said "that doesn't mean that we will support her whatever happens".

+"We'll pay attention to who she is, and what she does," the 21-year-old told AFP.

+Raoua Gorab, a jobseeker in her 30s, said the key issue was "improves the situation in the job market.
+After the coronavirus pandemic, there's nothing left, everything has closed." - Economic woes - With debt approaching 100 percent of GDP as it negotiates with international lenders for a bailout, Tunisia has faced years of runaway inflation and high unemployment, exacerbated by the coronavirus pandemic.